19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Ancenstries/Ancestry.md

 The vast majority of the population are Humans, followed by Elves.
 The various animal folk are overall quite rare and make up a small portion of the population.

-## Ancestry Abilities

-Ancestries are designed to only confer physiological benefits.
-Any knowledge or skills that belonging to a specific culture might grant you is handled in by the [Background](../Backgrounds/Background.md) mechanic.

-## Languages
+### Languages

 Virtually all people in the Mithrinian Empire speak at least a basic level of common.

 If your [Favored Ability](../Backgrounds/Favored%20Ability.md) from your [Background](../Backgrounds/Background.md) is [Intelligence](../The%20Ability%20Scores/Intelligence.md):

-- You may have learned up to 2 additional languages fluently prior to character creation.
+- You may have learned up to 2 additional [Languages](The%20People%20of%20Mithrinia/Languages/Languages.md) fluently prior to character creation.
 - Whenever you increase your [Intelligence](../The%20Ability%20Scores/Intelligence.md) to an even number, you may learn the basics of another language.